sdneon/behtree/README.md

   * Thus here it's wrapped in a ES module named `behtree'.
     * Why?
 Cos when trying various ways to use BehaviorTree's src directly using the [Node.Js example](https://github.com/Calamari/BehaviorTree.js-Examples/blob/master/nodejs/example.js), got a variety of pesky, seemingly impossible-to-solve errors.
   * The sample app scripts demonstrate how to use `behtree`, from 'parking' BehaviorTree exports in the `process` namespace, as `process.BehaviorTree` to using `import()` and passing the returned `module` around.
-  * `behtree`'s package.json has been reduced to a minimal while trying to get this solution working - cos not so familiar with use of ES module in Node.JS.
+  * `behtree`'s package.json has been reduced to a minimum while trying to get this solution working - cos not so familiar with use of ES module in Node.JS.
 For the original contributions and details, refer to the original package.json of BehaviorTree.
 * allow use of the (unbundled) source files in ` src/` folder directly, instead of the bundled (minified) release in `dist/` folder.
   * to make it easier to make *experimental* changes
   * cos can't seem to get the **webpack bundling** to work correctly, owing to weird errors encountered with npm, webpack and babel.